HaifengSun7/employee-table/README.md

 # Employee Table
 A Full Stack application with React front-end and MySQL backend.

-Displays employee info and allows creation / edition / deletion of employees.
+Displays employee info and allows creation / editing / deletion of employees.

 ## Environment
 MySQL